 It’s All in the Neck and Torso

 Linemen typically carry more body fat when compared to players of other positions, which has a lot to do with the development of sleep apnea.
 However, the real issue at hand is the fat mass that is associated with being a lineman and where they carry it–around the neck and torso.
-This combination of mass in the neck and torso lead to an increased risk of sleep apnea, as you already know.
+This combination of mass in the neck and torso leads to an increased risk of sleep apnea, as you already know.

 The researchers designed this study to address the fact that sleep-disordered breathing in older people is fairly well understood and relates to neck structure.
 Therefore, college-age linemen have a greater risk for OSA as adults if they don’t change their body structure and fat mass after completing college football.
 And we know, too, that if they do continue on with football after college, their mass remains a significant issue.